Welcome Freshmen

-Welcome Freshmen is an American comedy series that aired on Nickelodeon from February 16, 1991, to February 19, 1994.
+Welcome Freshmen is an American comedy series that aired on Nickelodeon from February 16, 1991, to February 19, 1994, with repeats until October 27, 1996.
 The show took place at Hawthorne High School with a group of high school students and a bumbling vice principal.

 Seasons 1 and 2

-The earlier episodes of the series consisted of comedy sketches that loosely followed a theme.
+The earlier episodes of the series consisted of comedy sketches that loosely followed a theme, each episode had two or three short skits about the gang's misadventures in high school.
 Some of the comedy routines involved a tortoise named Mortise teaching children about safety, a historian named Mr. History who talks about past generations of freshmen, the bumbling, freshman-hating, vice-principal Mr. Lippman imagining himself as a stand-up comedian telling really bad old jokes that insult freshmen, and a student named Billy Cushman who, though his appearance was occasional, provided not only a good example of how not to behave but also a good example of flatulence.

-Each episode had two or three short skits about the gang's misadventures in high school.